Canley railway station

 Canley railway station is situated in Canley, Coventry, in the West Midlands of England.
-The station, and all trains serving it, are operated by West Midlands Railway.
+The station, and all trains serving it, are operated by West Midlands Trains, with most trains under the WMT's London Northwestern Railway brand.

 It is situated on the edge of Coventry Business Park, to the west of the Earlsdon area of Coventry, and close to the University of Warwick.
 It has two platforms, a small booking office and waiting room.

 History

-The station was opened on 30 September 1940 and was originally known as Canley Halt, the 'Halt' suffix was dropped in 1968.
-It was built primarily to serve the Standard Motor Company works alongside, with platforms long enough to take eight coaches.
-The original station buildings were rebuilt in 1995.
+Canley station was opened on 30 May 1940 and originally known as Canley Halt, However, the 'Halt' suffix was later dropped as it was built primarily to serve the Standard Motor Company works alongside.